Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day5/Hackathon/HACKATHON_TASKS.md

 them is poorly understood.

-### AIM OF THE STUDY
+####  AIM OF THE STUDY
 The aim of this study is the identification  of new potential  *P. falciparum* antigens starting from a dataset of **11 human Nuclear Autoantigens (NAA) sequences** (stored in the file `nuclear_antigens.fasta`) known to stimulate a higher immune response in individuals from malaria endemic countries than in control UK population (Mangano et al., data not published).
 In most of the cases, antigens have the form of short sequences, either because they are epitopes

-**In order to achieve this aim we have to identify fragments of the 11 NAA with high similarity to subsequences of the *P. falciparum*  proteome.**
+**To achieve this aim we need to identify fragments of the 11 NAA with high similarity to subsequences of the *P. falciparum*  proteome.**

+>Cowman AF, and Crabb BS.
+(2006) Invasion of red blood cells by malaria parasites.
+Cell 124(4):755-66<br>
+>Hommel B, et al. (2014) Chronic malaria revealed by a new fluorescence pattern on the antinuclear autoantibodies test.
+PLoS One 9(2):e88548. doi: 10.1371/journal.pone.0088548<br>
+>Zanini GM, et al. (2009) Sera of patients with systemic lupus erythematosus react with plasmodial antigens and can inhibit the in vitro growth of Plasmodium falciparum.
+Autoimmunity iFirst: 1–8<br>
+>Zaccone P, Burton OT, and Cook A. (2008) Interplay of parasite-driven immune responses and autoimmunity.
+Trends Parasitol 24(1):35-42<br>